ykrasik/jaci/README.md

   3. A mandatory int called `int`.
   4. An optional double called `double`.
 If the parameter doesn't receive a value, it will have a value of `3.5` (supplied by a supplier method).
   5. An optional boolean called `flag`.
 * The command then just sends the parameter values to the output.
-The string sent to the output will be formatted with String.format().

 Here is how this looks on a LibGdx CLI implementation:
 ![alt text](https://github.com/ykrasik/jaci/wiki/images/fullExample.PNG)